CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 > **WARNING:** Rclone should not be used to copy, move or rename objects **inside** Allas.
 Rclone provides commands for these operations but they don't work correctly for files larger than 5 GB.
 > **WARNING:** If a rclone data upload process for a over 5 GB file gets interrupted, please remove the partially uploaded object before restarting the upload process.
 Otherwise rclone sometimes reports a successful data upload even though not all data has been copied to Allas.

+> **WARNING:** If you use rclone and your data upload process gets interrupted, please remove the partially uploaded object before restarting the upload process.
+Otherwise it is possible for rclone to report successful data upload even if all data has not been copied to Allas.

 The basic syntax of Rclone:
 <pre>